fwitte/chp_orc/README.md

 *combined heat-and-power plant for a low-temperature geothermal source.
 Energy,* *150, 396–409. https://doi.org/10.1016/j.energy.2018.01.136*

-The reinjection of the geothermal fluid is constraint to a minimum temperature value of 90 °C (for the case studies conducted here).
+The reinjection of the geothermal fluid is constrained to a minimum temperature value of 90 °C (for the case studies conducted here).
 Its value can be modified in the input file.